SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_coap_meter/readme.md

     "payload": "n/a",
     }

 The CoAP Meter application replies with a packet of its own containing sensor data.
 The sensor data consists of actual temperature and relative humidity sensor measurements from the SI7021 I²C sensor and dummy lux values.
+The IP address of the CoAP meter and its schedule time to send are included in the pakcet payload also.
+In LFN device mode, the schedule time is different based on the selected LFN profile.
 The response CoAP packet is output in the console.

     [CoAP-RHND-Service: Response packet]
     {